sujal-suhaas/recipe-app/README.md

 ## Contact
 - For questions or suggestions, feel free to open an issue or contact me at sujalsuhaas2007@example.com.

-## Thank you for using the Recipe & Meal Planning App!
+## Thank you for using My Recipe & Meal Planning App!